MoBakour/mcdm-kit/docs/methods.md

 **Criterion Impact MeAsurement System**

-CIMAS is a method that measures the impact of each criterion on the overall decision using specific normalization procedures.
+The CIMAS method ranks alternatives based on their proximity to ideal and anti-ideal solutions using a weighted normalized decision matrix.

 ### Key Features